qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 receiving uniflows of each host.

-Hosts initiate the creation of their receiving uniflows by sending MP_NEW_CONNECTION_ID frames (see {{newconnectionidsec}}) which can be seen as an extended version of the NEW_CONNECTION_ID frame.
+Hosts initiate the creation of their receiving uniflows by sending MP_NEW_CONNECTION_ID frames (see {{mpnewconnectionidsec}}) which can be seen as an extended version of the NEW_CONNECTION_ID frame.
 This frame provides to the peer a UDCID for a given sending uniflow.
-Upon reception of the MP_NEW_CONNECTION_ID frame, an host can start using the proposed sending uniflow having the referenced Uniflow ID by marking sent packets with the provided UDCID.
-Therefore, once an host sent such MP_NEW_CONNECTION_ID frame, it MUST be ready to receive packets from that Uniflow ID with the proposed UCID.
+Upon reception of the MP_NEW_CONNECTION_ID frame, a host can start using the proposed sending uniflow having the referenced Uniflow ID by marking sent packets with the provided UDCID.
+Therefore, once a host sent such MP_NEW_CONNECTION_ID frame, it MUST be ready to receive packets from that Uniflow ID with the proposed UCID.
 As frames are encrypted, adding new uniflows over a QUIC connection does not leak cleartext identifiers {{I-D.huitema-quic-mpath-req}}.

 A server might provide several Uniflow Connection IDs for the same Uniflow IDs with multiple MP_NEW_CONNECTION_ID frames.
 This can be useful to cope with